Ethical Trading Policy

 Lister Wilder is committed to monitoring social standards in our supply chain, and we encourage our suppliers to operate to the same ethical standards we employ ourselves.

 ETHICAL TRADING CODE OF PRACTICE

 This Code of Practice applies to:

-    Staff directly employed by Hydrant on temporary or permanent contracts.
+- Staff directly employed by Lister Wilder Ltd on temporary or permanent contracts.

-    - All employment with Hydrant is freely chosen.
+- All employment with the Company are freely chosen.

-    - Staff are not required to lodge deposits or identity papers with us.
+- Staff are not required to lodge deposits or identify papers with us.

-    - Staff are free to leave Hydrant after reasonable notice.
+- Staff are free to leave the Company after reasonable notice.

 - No child labour shall be used.